Ragmaanir/grammy/README.markdown

 		end
 	end

 You basically define a lot of valid example input in a yaml file an test if each of example is matched.

+*NOTE*: This might be integrated in a Test-Suite for Grammy.

 Also there are some custom rspec matchers in spec/support: